 - When you measure it by volume, tap the measuring cup on the countertop a few times to settle the flour, and then add more until the measuring cup is full to the top.

 - Your measurement will be most accurate by weight.
-One cup of wheat flour weighs 4.5 oz or 120 grams, so make sure your gluten-free flour weights the same as wheat flour when swapping it out in a recipe.
+One cup of wheat flour weighs 4.5 oz or 120 grams, so make sure your gluten-free flour weighs the same as wheat flour when swapping it out in a recipe.

 - If you buy oat flour instead of grinding and sifting it yourself, it tends to weigh the same as wheat flour and can be swapped out 1:1.

 If you like the taste and texture of whole wheat flour in your baking, simply omit the sifting step when making this flour, leaving the bran in.
 It will leave more texture and a slightly nuttier taste similar to whole wheat.

-Note: If the baked good calls for egg or an egg substitute, I have found that using a flax egg also gives it more of the whole wheat taste and texture.
+Note: If the baked good calls for an egg or an egg substitute, I have found that using a flax egg also gives it more of a whole wheat taste and texture.

 🌟 What to make with this mix